 - Reflect, and in a number of instances guide and establish, industry norms

-- Be fair, avoid bias toward the VC or the company/entrepreneur
+- Be fair, avoid bias toward the VC/PE or the company/entrepreneur

 - Present a range of potential options, reflecting a variety of financing terms

 - Include explanatory commentary where necessary or helpful